Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 \section{Experiments}

 This section presents the experimental validation of the proposed preprocessing algorithm and its impact on hyperspectral unmixing performance.
-We evaluate its ability to accurately estimate per-pixel scaling factors and demonstrate how this correction improves abundance and endmember signature estimation.
+We evaluate its ability to accurately estimate per-pixel scaling factors and demonstrate how this correction improves abundance estimation of SOTA HU methods.

 For the experimental validation of the algorithm, two synthetic datasets with synthetic scaling factors are used.
 Then the ability of the proposed algorithm to correctly predict these scaling factors is tested.
 This aims to demonstrate that the algorithm performs as theoretically predicted.
 Additionally, the robustness of the algorithm's prediction under different conditions is also tested.